 I personally don’t like them because their flavor is too strong for me.

-Yellow and red bell peppers become sweet once they’re cooked, the green ones don’t.
+Yellow and red bell peppers become sweet once cooked; the green ones don’t.

-Feel free to add them though, if you like them.
+Feel free to add them in your chickpea stew, though, if you like them.

-But what really goes well with it — slices of bread.
+But what goes well with it — slices of bread.
 If they’re toasted bread, even better.

 They’re great for wiping the sauce and cleaning your plate as well!

 So, what are you waiting for?
 Give this easy chickpea stew a try one of these nights! 🙂